FlyingFathead/gpt2-tensorflow-to-pytorch-converter/README.md

     hparams.json
     ```

+2. Clone the repo, install prerequisites with i.e. `pip install -r requirements.txt` if needed.

-2. Run the script:
+3. Run the script:
     ```bash
     python convert_model.py /path/to/your/model/files
     ```
-3. The converted PyTorch model will be saved in the `./converted_model` directory.
+4. The converted PyTorch model will be saved in the `./converted_model` directory.

 ## Notes